-The fourth annual Cures4Cats Day will be commemorated on Saturday, October 17, 2020.
+The fourth annual Cures4Cats Day was commemorated on Saturday, October 17, 2020.
 Our end of the year campaign theme will recognize the significance of diabetes mellitus in cats.

 Diabetes is a common and growing malady affecting cats much like their cat loving humans.
 Approximately one in every 230 cats will develop diabetes during their lifetime and this is expected to increase by 18% over the next ten-years.
 A dynamic disease that changes over time, diabetes mellitus can be complex and potentially expensive to treat.
 Plus, again like humans, treatment may not be effective without consistent monitoring and timely application of diet, pharmaceutical and lifestyle solutions.